-Pocket gophers.
+Toxic baits.
 There are three primary baits for pocket gopher control: 1) strychnine, 2) zinc phosphide, and 3) anticoagulants (e.g., chlorophacinone and diphacinone).
 Both strychnine and zinc phosphide are considered acute toxicants.
 This means that they kill after a single feeding.
 Strychnine has typically been promoted as the most effective of the two.
 Strychnine comes in two concentrations in California: 0.5% and 1.8%.
-The 0.5% concentration is typically used for hand baiting, while the 1.8% concentration is used both for hand baiting and in a burrow builder.
+The 0.5% concentration is typically used for hand baiting, while the 1.8% concentration is used in a burrow builder.
 We will cover these delivery options in the following paragraphs.
 Zinc phosphide is also available for pocket gopher control; it comes in a 2.0% concentration.
 Bait acceptance can be an issue with zinc phosphide, as it has a distinctive odor and taste that gophers are often averse to.
 Anticoagulants such as chlorophacinone and diphacinone are multiple feeding toxicants.
-With these rodenticides, gophers must consume the bait multiple times over the course of 3 to 5 days to receive a toxic dose.
+With these rodenticides, gophers must consume the bait multiple times over the course of 3-5 days to receive a toxic dose.
 This means larger amounts of bait are required to maintain a ready bait supply over this time period.
 Because of this, acute toxicants are typically preferred over anticoagulants for pocket gopher control.
-However, there are several new products on the market that contain these same toxicants but utilize a different delivery mechanism for providing the toxicant to the gopher.
-As such, some of the newer products may be more effective and should be tested.
+However, there are many new products on the market that contain these same toxicants, but utilize a different delivery mechanism for providing the toxicant to the gopher.
+As such, some of the newer products may be more effective; I am planning a study to look at the efficacy of these new products and should have results in a year or two.